School of Art

-The heart of the MFA program is the weekly Graduate Seminar (detailed below).
-This critique class is led by graduate faculty who rotate through the three MFA year levels every two weeks, allowing all graduate students to work with all the graduate faculty at every year level.
+The heart of the MFA program is the weekly Graduate Seminar (detailed below), a critique class led by rotating graduate faculty members.
 The seminar is supported by a number of required classes, as well as elective design classes and classes from other schools within the Institute.

 Graduate Seminar (MFA 1)

 The MFA1 year of Graduate Seminar is comprised of a series of structured projects that point at paths to travel down rather than prescribed singular destinations.
 These projects are intended to help students develop and discover formal, conceptual and ideological areas of focus.
-In general, media type and content is left open to individual students—especially as the year progresses—allowing some customizing and flexibility within the structure of the curriculum.
+Media type and content varies as the year progresses, allowing some customizing and flexibility within the structure of the curriculum.
 The short time period of each project encourages experimentation, risk-taking, and imaginative responses.

 MFA students have the option to experiment with a lot of different media and ideas, or focus on different ideas within the same medium, or pursue similar concepts/agendas within different media.
 This flexibility accommodates students with a wide range of educational needs and prepares them with the formal and conceptual skills (and focus) to produce a thesis.